Award Description | Eligibility | Criteria and Selection | Nomination Submission | Nomination Deadline | Prior Recipients

 - Nominees for this award must have a doctoral degree (e.g., PhD, MD, PharmD, DVM) and must be within 15 years of having received their final degree, as of December 31 of the year of the award.

-- There are no restrictions on institutional affiliation, and a candidate need not be a member of ASPET.
+- There are no restrictions on institutional affiliation.

-- There is a requirement for two nominators, although more are acceptable.
-Nominators must be members of ASPET.
+- There is a requirement for two nominators who are ASPET members, although more are acceptable.

 - An individual cannot nominate more than one candidate per award cycle.